TheBenjaminCole/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "bcole" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2026-01-14T17:09:23.0990778Z`.
-These events began at `2026-01-14T16:38:30.2908254Z`.
+A search was conducted for file activity containing the string `tor`.
+Results indicate that the user `bcole` downloaded a TOR Browser installer and generated multiple TOR-related files on the endpoint `mde-lab-test-be`.
+Activity also included the creation of a user-generated text file during the same session.

 **Query used to locate events:**